-Challenges Description Vandalism and Copper theft This scourge has shown a nationwide surge and is resulting additional varidalistii arid copper trieft costs, loss of revenue and non-consistency of supply Load shedding Besides the negative effect on the economy of Witzenberg, this is enabling even more theft and vandalism Exceeded Notified Maximum Demand, 5 MVA increase applied for in 2019 for Ceres, available 2023 hopefully.
-Development in Witzenberg still stymied by Eskom's Romans river 132kV Exceeded Notified Maximum Demand, upgrade which moved to 24/25 to 27/28, although Eskom continually moves the goal posts.
+Challenges Description Vandalism and Copper theft This scourge has shown a nationwide surge and is resulting additional varidatistit and copper their costs, loss of revenue and non-consistency of supply Load shedding Besides the negative effect on the economy of Witzenberg, this is enabling Load Siledding even more theft and vandalism 5 MVA increase applied for in 2019 for Ceres, available 2023 hopefully.
+Exceeded Notified Maximum Demand.
+Development in Witzenberg still stymied by Eskom's Romans river 132kV Exceeded Notified Waximum Demand, upgrade which moved to 24/25 to 27/28, although Eskom continually moves the goal posts.
 Wolseley and Tulbagh also now at their NMD Availability of vehicles An aging fleet results in some vehicles spending extended periods in the workshop.
-Spares availability and reliability is an added extenuating challenge Filling of vacant posts Some posts remain vacant for extended periods before filling, but to currently being addressed Aging Electrical Network Much of the existing electrical network exceeds its useful life and is even considered hazardous to operate in some instances.
+Spares availability and reliability is an added extenuating challenge Filling of vacant posts Some posts remain vacant for extended periods before filling, but the currently being addressed Much of the existing electrical network exceeds its useful life and is even Aging Electrical Network considered hazardous to operate in some instances.
 The new Master plan will assist in identifying the hazardous equipment.